• Home

 • Broccoli florets – There is a lot of gorgeous broccoli at the Farmer’s market right now which inspired me to make this stir fry.

-• Other vegetables – Sweet peppers are also abundant right now and they work beautifully in this cashew chicken and broccoli stir fry.
-That said, the recipe works fine with just broccoli, or feel free to use any other vegetable you like more, or have on hand.
+• Other vegetables – The recipe will work fine with just broccoli but sweet bell peppers are abundant right now and add a lot of flavor to the dish.
+I used red bell peppers but you could use green bell peppers instead, or as well.
+Feel free to use any other vegetable you like more, or have on hand.
 Snow peas would be nice.
 Carrots, edamame, green beans, sprouts, and mushrooms are among the many others you can use.

 • Green onion – This is optional.
 I use it to garnish the dish and add a little more fresh flavour.
 (When photographing this recipe, I forgot to add them in).